National Medal of Science: Award process

 Each year the National Science Foundation sends out a call to the scientific community for the nomination of new candidates for the National Medal of Science.
 Individuals are nominated by their peers with each nomination requiring three letters of support from individuals in science and technology.
 Nominations are then sent to the Committee of the National Medal of Science which is a board composed of fourteen presidential appointees comprising twelve scientists, and two ex officio members—the director of the Office of Science and Technology Policy (OSTP) and the president of the National Academy of Sciences (NAS).

 According to the Committee, successful candidates must be U.S. citizens or permanent residents who are applying for U.S. citizenship and who have done work of significantly outstanding merit or that has had a major impact on scientific thought in their field.
 The Committee also values those who promote the general advancement of science and individuals who have influenced science education, although these traits are less important than groundbreaking or thought-provoking research.
 The nomination of a candidate is effective for three years; at the end of those three years, the candidate's peers are allowed to renominate the candidate.
 The Committee makes their recommendations to the President for the final awarding decision.

-The Medal

-The National Medal of Science depicts Man, surrounded by earth, sea, and sky, contemplating and struggling to understand Nature.
-The crystal in his hand represents the universal order and also suggests the basic unit of living things.
-The formula being outlined in the sand symbolizes scientific abstraction.

 Recipients

 Since Caltech professor Theodore von Kármán received the first medal in 1962, a total of 506 medals have been awarded, with just five universities accounting for over 31% of the total.
-By institutional affiliation at the time of the award, Stanford University counts the most medals at 40, with Harvard University close behind at 35, followed by the University of California, Berkeley at 30, the Massachusetts Institute of Technology at 29, and the California Institute of Technology at 25.
+By institutional affiliation at the time of the award, Stanford University counts the most medals at 40, with Harvard University close behind at 35, followed by the University of California, Berkeley, at 30, the Massachusetts Institute of Technology at 29, and the California Institute of Technology at 27.